 - the material you have borrowed is lost

 There is a charge for some library services.
-More information about these charges can be found on the list of fees at the end of this leaflet.
+More information about these charges can be found on the list of fees below.

 The Lastu libraries have spaces that can be reserved and rented.
 In these spaces it is